 Specifically, on each trial participants were presented with three items from a single meaning set along with five foils, and were prompted with a label.
-Because this task presents participants with all three targets simultaneously, we report a separate norming study with a different group of participants in order to rule out two possible alternative explanations for participants' success in learning multiple polysemous meanings.
+Because this task presents participants with all three targets simultaneously, we report a separate norming study with a different group of participants to rule out two possible alternative explanations for participants' success in learning multiple polysemous meanings.
 First, it is possible that a priori visual similarity between the polysemous items is sufficient to explain participants' successful identification of targets at test.
 It is also possible that the higher relative exposure to the prototype in the videos may have facilitated learning of the prototype in each set of meanings, but that participants simply used this representation to infer the other two targets on-the-fly, without learning the two additional meanings.
-In our norming task, we rule out both of these possibilities by giving participants the same exposure as in the main task without label information, and then asked them to select the three items which they think are likely to share a label.
-Since participants only saw items from differently-labeled sets in the prior experiment, examining these explanations was not possible in Experiment 1.
+In our norming task, we rule out both of these possibilities by giving participants the same exposure as in the main task without label information, and then asking them to select the three items which they think are likely to share a label.
+Because participants were always presented with items from differently labeled sets on each trial in the prior experiment, examining these explanations was not possible in Experiment 1.

-The task of Experiment 2 did not require memory for specific labels.
-It instead probed whether participants' memory for which items had been labeled to test whether identification of the 3 target meanings of each word benefited from similarities between exemplars in the polysemy condition.
-This task then also allows us to address the possibility that adults' low performance at the second timepoint in Experiment 1 was due to the challenge of retaining new lexical items.
-If this led to a decay over time in adults' performance, we should see more robust retention at follow-up in Experiment 2.
+The task of Experiment 2 does not require memory for specific labels.
+It instead probes whether participants' memory for which items have been labeled to test whether identification of the three target meanings of each word benefits from similarities between exemplars in the polysemy condition.
+This task then also allows us to address the possibility that adults' low performance at the second timepoint in Experiment 1 was because of the challenge of retaining new lexical items.
+If this leads to a decay over time in adults' performance, we should see more robust retention at follow-up in Experiment 2.